-The prison in Dili (Becora), the country's largest, was grossly overcrowded.
-It had an estimated capacity of 290 inmates, but in September it held 592 adult and juvenile male and female convicts and pretrial detainees.
+Physical Conditions: The prison in Dili (Becora), the country's largest, was grossly overcrowded.
+It had an estimated capacity of 290 inmates, but in October it held 540 adult and juvenile male and female convicts and pretrial detainees.
 Separate blocks housed juvenile and adult prisoners, and pretrial detainees were held separately from convicts.
-Gleno Prison was also overcrowded, with 123 inmates in a prison designed for 80 to 90.
-Only Suai Prison, which opened in 2017, did not face serious overcrowding problems.
+Gleno Prison was also overcrowded, with 120 inmates in a prison designed for 80 to 90.
+Only Suai Prison, also designed for 80 to 90, did not face serious overcrowding problems, although it had 97 inmates.